8.1. Cytotoxic drugs

 Restricted to specialist use in accordance with regional protocols for the following indications:

-• In combination with trametinib for the treatment of adults with locally advanced or metastatic anaplastic thyroid cancer with evidence of a BRAF V600E mutation and with no satisfactory locoregional treatment options (off label use).
+- In combination with trametinib for the treatment of adults with locally advanced or metastatic anaplastic thyroid cancer with evidence of a BRAF V600E mutation and with no satisfactory locoregional treatment options (as approved by NCMAG, click here for regional protocol, NHS Network access required).

 Prescribing Notes: